 Ask what is possible for them to tell you upfront (and what isn’t).
 Communicate your needs and listen to their responses.
 If you aren’t liking what you are hearing or they are raising red flags for you, it’s okay to kindly tell this recruiter you are choosing to move on or to work with someone else.

 But at least give yourself (and your recruiter) the chance to know if this could be a good relationship before you make any assumptions for the worse.

 And please by all means- don’t get your advice from Facebook to learn what is right and wrong.
 Make sure you are learning from people and places that took the time to deeply understand this industry.
 I peek in some of the Facebook groups and good-intentioned fellow travelers are handing out downright terrible advice like candy!

-3. Not completing paperwork
+3. Not completing paperwork as a travel therapist

 You’ve gotten this far.
 You worked with a recruiter you can trust, found out there are job options for you, your recruiter wants to start submitting you, and…Poof! you’re gone!

 So…what was the point of all this again?